DeCoIMa: Detection of and Countermeasures against Information hiding-based Malware

 Malware and Ransomware (encrypts user data and demands ransom) are major threats in the 2016 Internet Organized Crime Threat Assessment (IOCTA) of the European Cybercrime Center (EC3, Europol).

-The proposed project first forms a consortium of partners with relevant and complementing expertise of cyber security, and prepares a H2020 project proposal to develop new methods for detection and removal of complex malware.
-The consortium will consist of universities, research institutions and small and medium enterprises of different target states, with a mix of complementing specializations.
+The proposed project first forms a consortium of partners with relevant and complementary expertise in cyber security, and prepares a H2020 project proposal to develop new methods for detection and removal of complex malware.
+The consortium will consist of universities, research institutions, and small and medium enterprises from different target states, with a mix of complementary specializations.

-After an analysis of necessary and available competencies, institutions in target countries will be searched for potential partners, which are contacted, and the most promising visited.
-When the consortium for the H2020 project proposal is complete, a meeting (workshop) of all partners is held, and the drafting of the proposal begins.
+After an analysis of necessary and available competencies, institutions in target countries will be searched for potential partners, which will be contacted, and the most promising visited.
+When the consortium for the H2020 project proposal is complete, a meeting (workshop) of all partners will be held, and the drafting of the proposal will begin.

 Contact: Dr. Michal Choras